mnguyen0226/hackathon_hs/README.md

 This repository contains:
 - About Heron Systems.
-- Rules of Hackathon and Heron Systems' MLE and SWE contact info for Hackathon Q&A
+- Rules of Hackathon and Heron Systems' MLE and SWE contact info for Hackathon Q&A.
 - Resource, tips, and tricks to setup poke-env environment.
 - Tutorials.